ViamapAps/viamap-ts-react-example/README.md

 The application is not usefull in itself but illustrates:

-- import of required npm module
+- import of required npm viamap modules
 - specifying your Viamap token and initializing the map
 - draving some points on the map
+- how to integrate with React components
 - how to get events to the map
 - how to get events from the map to other parts of the application
 - how to show the orthophoto
 - simple event handlers

-Focus has been on a compact code.
+Focus has been on compact code examples
 Everything is in the file App.tsx for ease of reading.

 ## To get started